rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 There are different tools people commonly employ to identify the cause of a food intolerance.
 They range from Endoscopy ( a non-surgical examination that is used to diagnose celiac disease) to simple blood tests and hydrogen breath test (a diagnostic tool that is used to detect bacterial overgrowth in the intestines as well as malabsorption of carbs such as fructose or lactose), to keeping a food diary or an elimination diet.

-Let’s take a closer look at the different tools.
+Let’s take a closer look at the ladder.

 <Subtitle id="the-elimination-diet">Elimination Diet to Diagnose Food Intolerances</Subtitle>